gardener/gardener/docs/development/getting_started_locally.md

 - Make sure that you have followed the [Local Setup guide](./local_setup.md) up until the [Get the sources](./local_setup.md#get-the-sources) step.
 - Make sure your Docker daemon is up-to-date, up and running and has enough resources (at least `4` CPUs and `4Gi` memory; see [here](https://docs.docker.com/desktop/mac/#resources) how to configure the resources for Docker for Mac).
   > Please note that 4 CPU / 4Gi memory might not be enough for more than one `Shoot` cluster, i.e., you might need to increase these values if you want to run additional `Shoot`s.
+  > If you plan on following the optional steps to [create a second seed cluster](#optional-setting-up-a-second-seed-cluster), the required resources will be more - at least `10` CPUs and `16Gi` memory.

   Additionally, please configure at least `120Gi` of disk size for the Docker daemon.
   > Tip: With `docker system df` and `docker system prune -a` you can cleanup unused data.